stassev/RigNN-Mechanical-Linkage-Neural-Network/README.md

 https://user-images.githubusercontent.com/6117115/224114162-71b9a748-5c1f-42cb-b7ba-ab20aecd5d9a.mp4

-### 2. Mechanical linkage as a highly non-linear Neural Net.
+### 2. A RigNN example.
 Using PyTorch to optimize a mechanical linkage to draw a Lissajous figure.

 The linkage graph can be considered a non-linear net with parameters given by the linkage lengths.
 Here we use PyTorch to optimize those parameters such that the last node of the mechanical linkage draws a Lissajous figure.